GoogleCloudPlatform/python-docs-samples/generative_ai/README.md

 **Note:** In the above sample, `imports` are include and `TODO's` are provided to variable that need to update by users.

+### 2. Avoid Hidden Variables

+Suggestion to avoid hidden variables in code samples

+* Keep the function def as much possible simple.
+  * Ex:`def hello() -> str:` is better than `def hello(a=..b=..c=..d=..) -> str:`
+* Defined common variables like PROJECT_ID, LOCATION as global variables.
+* Use description variables name
+  * Ex: Instead of `user_input` use `text_input`
+* Resist the temptation to tell more.
+  * Ex: Don't define unused optional arguments
+  * Ex: Use `Read more @ http://` than explaining '..'

+Note: Not all the samples are the same. `Avoid Hidden variables` is not same as `Dont/No Hidden Variables`

+## Conclusion

+To summarize, it's crucial to maintain the simplicity and brevity of your code examples.
+> The ideal sample is one that appears self-evident and immediately comprehensible.